NegatioN/BattleRiteStats/_characters/poloma.md

       type: mobility
     winrate: '50.0'
   - damage: '4.9'
-    disable: '0.7'
+    disable: '1.2'
-    energy: '3.4'
+    energy: '3.5'
-    num: 33
+    num: 31
-    protection: '5.9'
+    protection: '4.7'
     skills:
     - color: green
-      description: Ghost Wolf returns to you afterward, granting you 5 energy and healing you for 12 health.
+      description: Other Side heals 6 bonus healing.
+Also reduces cooldown of Other Side by 1.
-      icon: 70d64cab20af264438c599ba3ecdd2c4
+      icon: dfc86226d7b2a6d438dad7dfca7a0d52
-      name: Affection
+      name: Into the Realm
       type: survival
     - color: teal
       description: Ally affected by ^2Spirit Guide^- takes 33 less damage and enemy